unjs/unimport/README.md

 ###### Custom Presets

-Presets are provides as a shorthand for declaring imports from the same package:
+Presets are provided as a shorthand for declaring imports from the same package:

 ```ts
 presets: [